 Back at the house, I ask if he has any idea of what to expect in the short to long term.
 “It’s very difficult for the doctors as it’s impossible to predict how it’s going to manifest itself, and they are taking their cue from me,” he answers.
 “I don’t know how long it will be.
 It’s getting harder to cope with my mobility and fatigue and I feel within myself that I’m getting weaker and weaker.
 But I feel very peaceful.”

-He is happy to have finally proposed to Kate (pictured right), who has been his partner for ten years and whom he describes as "my rock, my true love".
+He is happy to have finally proposed to Kate (pictured right with him at the Michelin Star awards in London, October 2018), who has been his partner for ten years and whom he describes as "my rock, my true love".
 He popped the question two weeks ago and they tell me they are to marry in two days’ time in a private family ceremony to be attended by both sets of parents, plus Fairlie’s two grown-up daughters Ilona and Leah, and Kate’s two daughters Kitty, 16, and Rosie, 13.
 He says: “Getting married to Kate is the final part of the jigsaw.
 People ask why it’s taken so long but the timing just feels right.”
 As they exchange loving glances, Kate says: "Our love has become stronger than we've ever known and we have a closeness that is unfathomable.
 It's now about making every day gorgeous and making lovely plans."

 And on November 22 he plans to take Dale, Gregor and Stevie to the three-Michelin-starred Les Pres d’Eugenie in south-west France to spend time with head chef Michel Guerard – where Fairlie worked at age 20 as the prize for winning the very first Roux Scholarship in 1984.

 “That’s where it all began,” says Fairlie now.
 “I’m giving this to the boys not only because I love them, but to give them the opportunity of improving and taking the restaurant into the future.